 I’m just going to say it.

 As much as you may want to, you cannot do it all.
-There is so much to do from live shows, to parties, to various events and activities that you will have trouble deciding what to do each day.
-Every night you will receive the next day’s itinerary with your turndown service.
+There is so much to do Disney Cruise vacations.
+Live shows, dance parties, various events and activities will have you in trouble deciding what to do each day.
+Every night you will receive the next day’s Disney Cruise itinerary with your turndown service.
 Disney recommends you bring different color highlighters to keep track of each family member’s daily choice of activities.
-Some activities vary, depending on the theme of the cruise, but here is list of staple events & activities that occur on the Disney Fantasy.
+Some activities vary, depending on the theme of the cruise, but here is list of staple events & activities that occur on the Disney Fantasy ship.

 This is the water coaster that encircles the whole top deck, even stretching out over the sea.
 Seating two per inner tube, riders must be 42” tall to ride with an adult and 54” to ride alone.
 This is a very popular attraction and the line can get very long, but the kids love it!
 A couple days into the cruise and you find the best times to get on fast.